Qatar diplomatic crisis: Hacking operations against Qatar

 US intelligence agencies believe that the hacking was done by the United Arab Emirates, according to a Washington Post report published on 16 July.
 The intelligence officials stated that the hacking was discussed among Emirati officials on 23 May, one day before the operation took place.
 The UAE denied any involvement in the hacking.
 It was announced on 26 August 2017, that five individuals allegedly involved in the hacking were arrested in Turkey.

-A former employee of the US’ National Security Agency (NSA), David Evenden was hired by the UAE to work at the cyberespionage firm CyberPoint.
+A former employee of the US National Security Agency (NSA), David Evenden, was hired by the UAE to work at the cyberespionage firm CyberPoint.
 The Emirates signaled a green flag to Evenden and his team to run hacking operations against Qatar, in order to scavenge substance that Qatar has been involved in funding the Muslim Brotherhood at some point in time.
 In its major stratagem against Qatar, the UAE allowed Evenden and the network of other former NSA employees to neglect rationalizations and fetch confidential data.
 This team at CyberPoint carried out several global hacking attempts, including against the Qatari royals, the officials at FIFA, and even the Internet critics of the UAE.
 In 2015, the Emirates, using these NSA employees, hacked the emails of Michelle Obama, before her scheduled visit to an event in Qatar.
 Mrs. Obama was invited by Qatar's Sheikha Moza bint Nasser.
 The email hack provided the UAE with every piece of information exchanged between the two women and their staff.

 Hacking of UAE ambassador's email

-In May 2017, the email account of the UAE's ambassador to the US, Yousef Al-Otaiba, was hacked.
+In May 2017, the email account of the UAE ambassador to the US, Yousef Al-Otaiba, was hacked.
 The emails were seen by the Huffington Post as an attempt "to embarrass" Al Otaiba because they showed links between the UAE and the US-based pro-Israel Foundation for Defense of Democracies.
-The hack was seen as a move to benefit Qatar, which deepened the rift even more between the two sides.
-According to The Intercept, Yousef al-Otaiba has been reportedly linked to buy influence for UAE-led campaigns in the White House.
+The hack was seen as a move benefitting Qatar, which further deepened the rift between the two sides.
+The Intercept reported that Yousef al-Otaiba had been linked to buying influence for UAE-led campaigns in the White House.